ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/model_details/animal/functional_group_data.md

 relationships (e.g., {cite:t}`sohlstrom_applying_2018` for invertebrates).
 Another
 example where information is lacking, such as birth mass, which is rarely reported in ecological literature.
-In such cases, birth mass is estimated using proportional relationships relative to adult mass or taxonomic generalisations (e.g., Hendriks and Muller, 2008), and then all body mass values are converted to kilograms to match the unit requirements of the model.
+In such cases, birth mass is estimated using proportional relationships relative to adult mass or taxonomic generalisations (e.g., {cite:t}`hendriks_scaling_2008`), and then all body mass values are converted to kilograms to match the unit requirements of the model.

 Metabolic type currently assigned based on taxonomic classification, with mammals and birds treated as endotherms and reptiles, amphibians, and most invertebrates treated as